Sen. Portman Warns Biden Against Going It Alone On COVID-19 Relief

 As the top Republican on the panel investigating the Jan.
 6 attack, Portman said he thinks the probe will review Trump's role and that of any members of Congress in inciting the riot, saying there are "deeper questions" about why people were "incentivized to do this illegal act."

-He also said he's open to creating a bipartisan 9/11-style commission to study the attack.
+He also said he's open to creating a bipartisan Sept.
+11-style commission to study the attack.

 On Trump's impeachment trial